What Type of Property Is Assessed?

 Expenses are deducted from gross income.
 The resulting net operating income is capitalized to determine value.

-In theory, if all three approaches are utilized to appraise any given parcel, it will result in the same.
-Once the lister or assessor has determined the fair market value an assessment is calculated using the fair market value and the town or city’s level of assessment.
+In theory, if all three approaches are used to appraise any given parcel, it will result in a similar value.
+Once the lister or assessor has determined the fair market value, an assessment is calculated using the fair market value and the town or city’s level of assessment.
+However, not all three approaches are applicable or reliable for all properties.

 Find out more information and tools used by listers and assessors.